 UNO a Top Ranked Military Friendly University

-For eight consecutive years, UNO has been named one of the top universities in the country for military-affiliated students by Military Times.
+For nine consecutive years, UNO has been named one of the top universities in the country for military-affiliated students by Military Times.

-Following its launch in 2010, UNO has been ranked among the top 10 schools, public and private, among the nation’s four-year universities in six of the last eight years.
-More than 500 colleges took part in this year’s detailed survey.
+Following its launch in 2010, UNO has been ranked among the top 10 schools, public and private, among the nation’s four-year universities in seven of the last nine years.

 UNO's Office of Military and Veteran Services supports military-affiliated students' academic achievement, career attainment, financial health, and overall physical and mental wellness.
 Learn more.